Having a healthy sexual relationship takes work even in the happiest of times, let alone when you’re feeling stressed out, tired, or just plain bored.

 The problem: You have a physical health condition that’s putting you off sex

-Menopause (opens in new tab) is just one of them, she says.
-“As women approach menopause and pass through the menopausal transition, there are many changes happening to their bodies, and they have to cope with many unpleasant symptoms.
+Menopause is just one of them, she says.
+“As women approach menopause and pass through the menopausal transition, many changes are happening to their bodies, and they have to cope with many unpleasant symptoms.
 All of this can affect their libido."

 Endometriosis, which typically affects around two million women in the UK, has received more awareness in recent years.